MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

     })

 This is a callback function like .forEach() and .findIndex().
 It takes a single argument which is a function.
 The callback function takes two arument, the individual item and the index.
-It returns a boolean like .getIndex() and .find().
+It returns a boolean like .findIndex() and .find().

 So if the boolen is true, it should be kept in the new array we are generating.